wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 to the dependency specifiers used elsewhere in package management context.
 For user convenience, `plugin-api` is optional and defaults to the value inferred from the first package in `requires` — this aims to reduce the need of having to explicitly look up the correct `plugin-api` value when using a provider plugin.
 Ideally, `plugin-api` would only be explicitly declared in special cases.
+When constructing the default value, `-` are replaced by `_` since the former is not valid in `import` statements and can be relatively common in distribution names; other characters are not normalized since packages follow different conventions on matching distribution names to import names.

-The `enable-if` key was added in order to enable cleanly restricting the systems on which the provider is used, and therefore avoiding installing unnecessary provider plugins on systems where they always report no compatible variant properties.
+The `enable-if` key was added to enable cleanly restricting the systems on which the provider is used, and therefore avoiding installing unnecessary provider plugins on systems where they always report no compatible variant properties.
 For example, providers handling compatibility with specific CPU features need only to be installed on systems with specific CPU architectures.